dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/index.md

 With the preceding JSON, SQL statements are displayed on the command line and in the Visual Studio output window.

-For more information on configuring logging in .NET, see [Configure logging in .NET](/dotnet/core/extensions/logging#configure-logging) and [Configure logging in ASP.NET Core](/aspnet/core/fundamentals/logging#configure-logging).
+For more information on configuring logging, see [Configure logging in .NET](/dotnet/core/extensions/logging#configure-logging) and [Configure logging in ASP.NET Core](/aspnet/core/fundamentals/logging#configure-logging).

 ## Simple logging